Sean Hendryx

 AI Research & Engineering

-I am currently focused on researching and building systems that most effectively leverage human supervision for the advancement of frontier models.
-Since 2015, I have been interested in developing models that can rapidly improve, by training powerful base models either though meta-learning, joint training, online learning, and improved calibration [1, 2].
+My career goal is to understand intelligence and apply it towards improved human well-being.
+Towards this end, since 2015 I have been interested in studying systems that learn faster and are more reliable with work on meta-learning, joint training, online learning, and improved calibration [1, 2].
 Generally, I’m interested in technologies that can self-improve, collaborate with people, and improve human well-being.

 Previously, I researched and developed deep learning systems at Standard Cognition, where I worked on video action recognition research, model training automation, transfer learning, domain adaptation, metrics development, hard mining, and model robustness.
 I also led migration of our core human pose estimation stack from tensorflow 1 to pytorch and implemented the real time production video inference service with TorchScript, Rust, and GStreamer.
 Before that, I was the first engineer at Explorer AI, an autonomous vehicle mapping company which was acquired by Standard Cognition.